magento/pagebuilder-docs/docs/control-layout/change-breakpoints-viewports.md

 -  `<var name="max-width">640px</var>`

+By default, Page Builder defines only one viewport `media` query for the `mobile` breakpoint.
+But you may find that your instance of Page Builder has a viewport `media` query defined for each breakpoint.

+{:.bs-callout-info}
+Like the `mobile` breakpoint, the `desktop` breakpoint also defines viewport configurations, but it does not define a `media` query.
+The `desktop` breakpoint serves as the default viewport (or fallback) used to store form field properties that are not defined with a specific breakpoint like `mobile`.

 ## Steps for changing breakpoints

-You can change Page Builder breakpoints using a Page Builder module or an Admin theme.
-The following steps apply to both methods.
+You can change Page Builder's existing breakpoints using an Admin theme or module.
+The following steps apply to both.

 1. [Add an overriding view.xml file]()
 1. [Change the min-width and max-width]()